nodemailer/mailcast/README.md

 Mailtrain can be configured to run on Ubuntu 16.04/18.04 using the included [install script](setup/install.sh).
 Run it as root in an emtpy VPS (empty meaning that you do not have anything using SMTP or HTTP ports).

-Installation sets up config folder to `/etc/minimail` and a systemd service called `minimail`
+Installation sets up config folder to `/etc/minimail` and a systemd service called `minimail`.

 ### Configuration